 Can an Ambivalent-Resistant Individual have Successful Relationships and a Successful Loving Relationship?

-Individuals who have an ambivalent-resistant attachment style often find it difficult to sustain healthy relationships.
-The good news is it is quite possible to change this attachment style with the professional help of a skilled counselor, therapist or coach.
-With the support of an experienced professional and commitment from the individual, it is possible to change and heal an ambivalent-resistant attachment style disorder.
-In general, the focus to work through this attachment style from a professional is to rewire neuro synaptically any childhood adverse experiences to be positive, work to develop and encourage trust in self and to develop renewed communication skills, and to develop a social personality.
-Professional work with a skilled counselor, therapist or coach can overtime shift and transform an ambivalent-resistant attachment style to be able to form secure attachments in relationships and to develop a secure attachment in a loving relationship.
+With the support of an experienced professional, and commitment from the individual, it is possible to change and heal an ambivalent-resistant attachment style.
+In general, the focus to work through this attachment style from a professional is to rewire neuro-synaptically any childhood adverse experiences to be positive, work to develop and encourage trust in self and to develop renewed communication skills, and to develop a social personality.

-Attachment styles also have benefits.
-Individuals with an ambivalent-resistant attachment style are very loving and loyal individuals.
-They are very giving and generous.
-When they are accepted and reassured they will go above and beyond to love their partner.
-When consistently reassured and appreciated their confidence grows.
-They are very motivated to build a life with the person they love and to do the right thing for their partner and genuinely want to see them happy.
-They need a loving partner in their life and that person means everything to them.
+An ambivalent-resistant attachment style personality can be very motivated to build a life with the person they love, and to do the right thing for their loving relationship.
+They need a loving partner in their life, and that person means everything to them.

 How can you Build a Better Loving Relationship with an Ambivalent-Resistant Partner?

-- Reassurance – By constantly reassuring your partner, you can prevent the individual from avoiding negative thoughts about the relationship.
-Try to stay connected with them through phone calls, frequent texts, etc. During conflicts or disagreements, try to assure your partner such conflicts are not the end of the relationship.
+Reassurance – By constantly reassuring your partner, you can prevent the individual from experiencing negative thoughts, feelings and emotions about the relationship.
+Try to stay connected with them through frequent phone calls, texts, and positive experiences and interactions.

 Can someone Change from an Ambivalent-Resistant Attachment Style to a Secure Attachment Style?